-For the avoidance of doubt this table should also refer to responsibilities emanating from Civil Contingency arrangements and wider resilience responsibilities (these should all be shown as the responsibility of the CFO).
+For the avoidance of doubt this table (on page 31 of the consultation) should also refer to responsibilities emanating from Civil Contingency arrangements and wider resilience responsibilities (these should all be shown as the responsibility of the CFO).

 The first line should refer to "Setting strategic priorities" (to differential with operational priorities) and the second should include setting medium and long-term financial strategies as well as the annual budget.
-We agree that opening and closing fire stations should be a joint decision
+We agree that opening and closing fire stations should be a joint decision.